KoviRobi/PartIIProject/GLOSSARY.md

-* rmk35.partIIProject.frontend.AST
-  - Here are the thing that may be parsed as data
-  - All subclass of rmk35.partIIProject.middle.AST
-  - SchemeLiteral has the following known subclasses:
-    - SchemeAbbreviation: quote and quasi-quote
-    - SchemeBoolean
-    - Scheme

 * rmk35.partIIProject.middle
   - This contain the macro processor, which is also the engine that looks at keywords as Scheme has no resevered keywords
   - Interconnect: Entry point